-When it comes to Filipinos, sending an enthusiastic pagbati or congratulations in Tagalog is deemed as culturally important since the locals love making each other feel supported and recognized for whatever achievements they have.
+When it comes to Filipinos, sending an enthusiastic pagbati or congratulations in Tagalog is deemed culturally important since the locals love making each other feel supported and recognized for whatever achievements they have.
 However, instead of plainly saying binabati kita, you can use other Tagalog expressions to specialize your greeting.

 5 Easy Ways To Say Congratulations In Tagalog

 Fortunately, there are several ways by which you can say your pagbati.
-Take note of the words/ phrases and of the example sentences below.
+Take note of the words and phrases of the example sentences below.

-Pagbati Sa Iyo!
+1. Pagbati Sa Iyo!

 Translation: Congratulations to you!